matteoicardi/LifeInChrist/Confirmation/ResourcesforConfirmation.md

 # To continue your journey
+These are additional resources that we hope will help you to continue your journey of faith.
+They are not necessary for the preparation for the Sacrament of Confirmation, but they are very useful to deepen your faith and to grow in your relationship with God.

 ### Short books and documents from the early Church and other classics of the Catholic faith
 - [Letter to Diognetus](https://www.newadvent.org/fathers/0101.htm) · A letter from the early Church, written around 130 AD, explaining the Christian faith.